-While knowledge levels about Covid-19, its causes and symptoms remain high, people face a variety of challenges in adopting the guidelines, in particular the ability to afford facemasks.
-At the same time, the disease is increasingly perceived as being less of a threat by some interviewed.
-Already challenging economic conditions have been compounded by restriction introduced to address the spread of Covid-19; food prices remain high, partially attributable to increases in transport costs, while the environment for selling goods is weak.
-When added to regular seasonal challenges earning a livelihood continues to be difficult for the poorest.
-We see evidence of this leading to reductions in the quantity and quality of food consumed, and subsequently to the nutritional status of children.
-Initial fear of attending health centres appears to be dissipating and the re-opening of schools for exam grade children has been well received, though the lack of clarity on when the other classes will return is a cause of frustration.
-Support to the poorest has been ad hoc; many have heard of the plans of the National Commission of Social Action, but nobody interviewed had benefitted from this.
+As part of a multi-country initiative to examine the impact of Covid-19 and related policy responses on the Extreme Poor, Concern Worldwide Sierra Leone have tracked changes in the lives and livelihoods of a number of programme participants between June and September 2020.
+While knowledge levels about Covid-19, its causes and symptoms remain high, people continue to face a variety of challenges in adopting the guidelines put in place, such as being able to pay for facemasks.
+Initial high levels of fear associated with Covid-19 appear to have declined over time, and the disease is perceived as being less of a threat by some interviewed, reducing their incentive to follow the guidelines.
+Already difficult economic conditions were compounded by the early restrictions introduced to address the spread of Covid-19 and while improvements have been seen in recent months, food prices remain high, partially attributable to increases in transport costs, while the environment for selling goods remains challenging.
+When added to regular seasonal problems, earning a livelihood continues to be a struggle for many of the poorest.
+The most significant event for many of those interviewed was the lifting of travel restrictions allowing them to trade again in a greater variety of markets.
+Respondents spoke of reductions in the quantity and quality of food consumed which in turn will lead to negative impacts on the nutritional status of children.
+Initial fear of attending health centres appears to be dissipating and the re-opening of schools for exam grade children has been well received, though this is tempered by the long-term impact on children's education due to the extended closure of other classes.
+Notwithstanding, we find a generally positive attitude towards the action taken to prevent the spread of Covid-19 in Sierra Leone.
+Support to the poorest has been generally ad hoc in nature; and while many have heard of the plans of the National Commission of Social Action, nobody interviewed had benefitted from this, causing some questions around the fairness of how this is being implemented.